AdamStuckert/LabOnboarding/LabOnboarding.md

 ### Welcome to the lab!

 First off--I'm glad you are here!
 First and foremost I want everyone in the lab to be happy and healthy humans first.
 Please prioritize a healthy work-life balance, and make sure that you are taking care of yourself.
-Spend time with family/friends, exercise, take breaks.
+Spend time with family/friends, exercise, take breaks, pursue hobbies, and snuggle salamanders.

 ## How to contact me: